ivan-golubev/coffee-modeling/README.md

 Usage
 -----
-Execute this in console or in you favourite IDE:
+Execute this in console (cd to the project root directory first) or in you favourite IDE:

 `> mvn test`